-For US securities, increases in number of shares and changes in FIF and/ or DIFs resulting from primary equity offerings and from secondary offerings representing at least 5% of the security's number of shares will be implemented as soon as practicable after the offering is priced.
+For US securities, increases in NOS and/or changes in FIF and/or DIFs resulting from primary equity offerings representing at least 5% of the security's number of shares are implemented as soon as practicable after the offering is priced through an SEC filing or a press release from the Company.
+For primary and secondary equity offerings priced simultaneously, both events are implemented as soon as practicable if either the primary or secondary equity offering represents at least 5% of the security's number of shares.
 Generally, implementation takes place as of the close of the same day that the pricing of the shares is made public.
 If this is not possible, the implementation will take place as of the close of the following trading day.